john-and-jaden/FailureGuaranteed/Ideas.md

 ### Tracking State
 - This is for following heat trails of the player
+- A heat trail is "found" when the enemy collides with it
 - Rotate in direction of next trail position
 - Only track next position if heat level > heat sense threshold